A bridge between the minimal doubly resolving set problem in (folded) hypercubes and the coin weighing problem: NP-completeness

 \section{NP-completeness}

 A split graph is a graph whose vertex set is the disjoint union of a clique $C$ and an independent set $I$.
+In other words, every two vertices in $C$ are connected by an edge, while no two vertices in $I$ are connected by an edge.
+There is no restriction on edges having one end in $C$ and one end in $I$.

-A bipartite graph is a graph whose vertex set is the disjoint union of two independent sets $S_1$ and $S_2$.
+Similarly, a bipartite graph is a graph whose vertex set is the disjoint union of two independent sets $S_1$ and $S_2$.
 A co-bipartite graph is a graph whose vertex set is the disjoint union of two cliques $C_1$ and $C_2$.

 In this section, we prove that the minimal doubly resolving set problem is NP-hard even for split graphs, bipartite graphs and co-bipartite graphs.
 The proof is an extension of the proof for metric dimension problem in \citep{epstein2015weighted}.
+Besides, we omit some details that were mentioned in \citep{epstein2015weighted}.

+The $3$-dimensional matching problem is defined as follows.
+Given three disjoint sets $A,B,C$ such that $|A|=|B|=|C|=n$, and a set of triples $S \subseteq A \times B \times C$, is there a subset $S'\subseteq S$ such that each element of $A \cup B \cup C$ occurs in exactly one of the triples of $S'$.
+It is well-known that 3-dimensional matching problem is NP-hard, due to \citet{karp1972reducibility}.